-Following our last year’s success at NAB, this year we will be showcasing products that have been in development and testing throughout this year that will help you optimise your radio station.
+Following our last year’s success at NAB, this year we will be showcasing products that have been in development and testing throughout this year that will help you optimize your radio station.
 Besides our bestselling V2 transmitter range, you will also have a chance to get a hands-on experience of our Encore range as well as get personal advice for your radio station.

 The products on display at our this year’s booth will include: